franznkemaka/rn-in-app-update/README.md

 ## 🎉 Getting started

-To get started and make sure to configure it well please learn more about Play Store in-app updates [here](https://developer.android.com/guide/playcore/in-app-updates) first.
+To get started and make sure to configure it well, please learn more about Play Store in-app updates [here](https://developer.android.com/guide/playcore/in-app-updates) first.

 Install via npm

 `$ yarn add rn-in-app-update`

 ### Mostly automatic installation

+If you are using React Native 0.60+ you can skip this step.

 `$ react-native link rn-in-app-update`